 As the path narrows and gets ever darker under the tin and tarps I come to the tables where the pork butchers are displaying there meat on tables, whisking away the occasional flies.
 The chicken tables are soon after.
 A woman who runs that table uses overhead motors with plastic trailing from the fan blades to shoo the pests away for her.

-This man has a marlin to sell; huge cutlets with brown sugar and pineapple...my favourite!
+and pineapple...my favourite!

 This couple has a good catch of "swordfish," squid, seaweed and other good stuff to sell this morning.